sanjar-notes/react/home/4_resource_itineraries/3-RN-Mosh/Part-1/1-Getting-started/4-Expo.md

 # 4. Expo
 Created Tue Nov 7, 2023 at 9:37 AM

 - Expo is a framework built on top of React Native.
-It provides a extra components and other utilities generally missing from React Native (since it's a library)
+It provides axtra components and other utilities generally missing from React (since it's a library)
 - Expo is beginner friendly, and most problems of RNCLI (due to setup mistakes or otherwise) are taken care of, in Expo.

 - The alternative to expo is React Native CLI, which is the default way to start and build apps in React Native